 I’ve spent many January days in Sicily in winter coats, but find that the weather is usually mild in Sicily in January.

-Note – It’s not a good time to visit the Aeolian Islands, off the north coast of Sicily.
-Most shops, restaurants and hotels are closed for the winter, and the ferries are prone to delays and cancelations due to inclement weather.
+Good To Know: It’s not a good time to visit the Aeolian Islands, off the north coast of Sicily.
+Most shops, restaurants, and hotels are closed for the winter, and the ferries are prone to delays and cancelations due to inclement weather.

 Milan In January

 If you’re looking for excellent shopping, spend time in January in Milan during the saldi (sales).
-Milan has a range of stores, from luxury Italian labels to trendy local designers.
+Milan has a range of stores, from luxury Italian labels to trendy local designers (especially in the Brera District).

 You can also visit museums with fewer crowds and check out Milan’s cultural scene.
 Head to La Scala theater for opera, ballet, theater, and the symphony.